olcf/olcf-user-docs/training/olcf_gpu_hackathons.rst

 more mentors with GPU programming expertise.
 Our mentors come from universities, national laboratories, supercomputing centers, and industry partners.

 .. note::
-   There are a variety of programming models available to program GPUs (e.g. CUDA, OpenACC, OpenMP offloading, etc.) and your are welcome to use any of them at these events.
+   There are a variety of programming models available to program GPUs (e.g. CUDA, OpenACC, OpenMP offloading, etc.) and you are welcome to use any of them at these events.

 .. raw:: html